 - Reduced Sound Reflection: When you place a speaker in a room, the sound waves it produces bounce off the surrounding walls, floor, ceiling, and furniture.
 Known as sound reflection, this can cause certain distortions and echoes.
 By installing a speaker in your wall or ceiling, you eliminate at least one of those reflecting surfaces.
 This can make your sound clearer and less distorted.

 - Higher Gain: When you mount a speaker in your wall or ceiling, it creates what is known as a “baffle”.
 Baffle helps to increase your speaker’s bass.
-In fact, simply by mounting your speaker in a wall or ceiling, you increase the bass by 6dB.
+In fact, simply by mounting your speaker in a wall or ceiling as we explained in our guide on in-ceiling speakers, you increase the bass by 6dB.
 This is considered a substantial increase.
 (And considering the price of a good subwoofer, it is an increase you did not have to break the bank for!)
 The bass increase created by the wall or ceiling, which is known as the “boundary effect”, lowers distortion as well.

 - Sleeker Profile: Speakers, even sleek speakers, can appear bulky when sitting on stands or wall mounts.
 They project from these spaces and can be a bit of an eyesore.
 They also take up precious floor space and create additional obstacles when cleaning, repositioning, and simply hanging out in your home theater.
 In-wall or in-ceiling speakers, however, do not do this.
 Because they are flush mounted to your wall or ceiling, they provide that sleek, sexy, minimalist look many home theater enthusiasts desire.